bentoml/BentoML/docs/source/concepts.rst

 3. Command-Line Access

-  Similarly, a Bento can be loaded for inferencing using the BentoML CLI tool.
+  Similarly, a Bento can be loaded for inference using the BentoML CLI tool.
 The CLI command `bentoml` is available once you've installed BentoML via ``pip``.
 And to load a saved Bento file, simply use the :code:`bentoml run` command and give it either the name and version pair, or the Bento's path: